MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 3.6 Business will import the data and do a new mapping for the changed import file

-3.7 Run the OUTPUT pipeline to print the full data model to the SAC Fileserver
+3.7 Run the OUTPUT pipeline to print the whole data model to the SAC Fileserver

-3.8 Business now imports the full data and double checks the change
+3.8 Business now imports the entire data and double checks the change

 3.9 Transfer the coding to P-System.
 Check the chapters for transports above.